Common cyber attacks

 Social engineering

-Social engineering attacks do not directly exploit a companyβs IT systems, instead they exploit the employees.
+Social engineering attacks do not directly exploit a companyβs IT systems, instead they exploit people's propensity to trust others.
 No matter how many security features you configure on your routers, switches, firewalls, servers, PCs, etc., people are always a vulnerability that can be exploited.

 Social engineering attacks involve psychological manipulation to make the target reveal confidential information or perform some action the attacker wants the target to do.
-As with the previous attack types, there are various kinds of social engineering attacks.
+As with other attack types, there are various kinds of social engineering attacks.
 Here are a few common ones.

 Phishing involves fraudulent emails that appear to come from a legitimate business, such as your bank or your credit card company.
 These emails contain links to a fraudulent website that seems legitimate.
 The website may look identical to the real login page of your bankβs website, for example.
 Users are told to login to the fake website, therefore providing their login credentials to the attacker.